Setup · 8 min read

 • Staff need to learn a new system

-• You may end up paying for scheduling, intake forms, and CRM features you don't need
+• You may end up paying for scheduling, intake forms, and CRM features you do not need

 SMS Reminder takes the opposite approach: it connects to your existing Google Calendar and adds only the SMS layer.
 Your calendar stays your calendar.